-- Actions to be followed if there are concerns about a child or young person - How the guardianship organisation will respond to allegations of peer-on-peer abuse (including sexual violence and sexual harassment. - Procedures for allegations of abuse against a member of staff or homestay (for those that meet the harm threshold and those that do not) - Explanation of the systems in place for children to report abuse and how their concerns will be treated seriously - How to receive a disclosure from a child or young person - The role of the DSL including full contact details - A list of how safeguarding records will be kept - A statement on when and how information sharing will take place (with who and when this might be required), reminding staff, homestays and volunteers that any safeguarding information shared with them must be kept confidential. - Training on offer to all staff, volunteers and homestays - A statement on whistleblowing - A statement on liaison with your LSP (formerly LSCB), including the contact details for all LSPs (formerly LSCBs) within the areas that your company operates - The contact details of the Local Authority Designated Officer (LADO) - A statement regarding liaison with parents, agents (where appropriate) and partner schools - Signpost the reader to the Emergency Procedure. - Signpost the reader to the Low-Level Concerns policy (if separate to safeguarding policy)
+- A list of defined terms: e.g. safeguarding, child protection etc. - An up-to-date list of the types and definitions of abuse and neglect along with common signs and symptoms to be aware of in line with those found in the latest version of Keeping Children Safe in Education - Actions to be followed if there are concerns about a child or young person - How the guardianship organisation will respond to allegations of child-on-child abuse (including sexual violence and sexual harassment). - Procedures for allegations of abuse against a member of staff or homestay (for those that meet the harm threshold and those that do not (low-level concerns procedure)) - Explanation of the systems in place for children to report abuse and how their concerns will be treated seriously - How to receive a disclosure from a child or young person - The role of the DSL including full contact details - A list of how safeguarding records will be kept - A statement on when and how information sharing will take place (with who and when this might be required), reminding staff, homestays and volunteers that any safeguarding information shared with them must be kept confidential. - Training on offer to all staff, volunteers and homestays - A statement on whistleblowing - A statement on liaison with your LSP (formerly LSCB), including the contact details for all LSPs (formerly LSCBs) within the areas that your company operates - The contact details of the Local Authority Designated Officer (LADO) - A statement regarding liaison with parents, agents (where appropriate) and partner schools - Signpost the reader to the Emergency Procedure. - Signpost the reader to the Low-Level Concerns policy (if separate to safeguarding policy)